If you’re a competitive swimmer or enjoy a cool splash every evening, installing a pool in the backyard is a great idea!

 Depending on your preferences, you can choose acrylic sheets, vinyl, or concrete pools as the material.
 You can also select between a chlorinated pool and a saltwater pool.

 And in case you don’t have enough space for a lap pool, you can consider a spool pool wherein one can swim against artificial currents.

 Things To Consider For Designing The Perfect Lap Pool

-Before you get into the nitty-gritty of design and equipment, there are some key points you should keep in mind while designing a lap pool in the backyard.
+Before you get into the nitty-gritty of design and equipment, you should keep some key points in mind while designing a lap pool in the backyard.

-According to the space available on your property, you can opt for something as long as 80 feet, too.
+According to the space available on your property, you can opt for something as long as 80 feet.
 The lap pool should be long enough for you to practice swimming without taking too many turns.
-Anything less than 45 feet will serve as a regular pool for casual use.
+Anything less than 45 feet will be a regular pool for casual use.

-Lastly, the depth of the pool should be at least 4 feet for the swimmer to quickly tumble and turn for another lap.
-But if you want to dive into the pool from one end, consider increasing the depth to 6 feet approximately.
+Lastly, the depth of the pool should be at least 4 feet for the swimmer to tumble and turn for another lap quickly.
+But if you want to dive into the pool from one end, consider increasing the pool depth to 6 feet approximately.